getcarina/getcarina.com/_tutorials/020-troubleshooting-windos-docker-vm-startup.md

 This message indicates that your Docker VM was not able to start properly.
 It might also indicate  an issue with the environment not being set properly (see the next section).

 You can open the VirtualBox Manager and check the VM status.
-Even if it displays as Running, you can open the VM (right-click the name and select **Show**) to see if there are any error messages.
+Even if it displays as **Running**, you can open the VM (right-click the name and select **Show**) to see if there are any error messages.
 In this case, you would see that the virtualization extensions have not been passed by VirtualBox to the Docker VM.

 ![Docker VM Output]({% asset_path 002-troubleshooting-windos-docker-vm-startup/MissingVTX.png %})